 GA will identify, monitor and manage Conflicts of Interest with a view to preventing any Adverse Effect that might arise from them, and to minimise any Adverse Effect should one nonetheless occur.
-GA may continue to operate where conflicts of interest exist, with appropriate avoidance of mitigation strategies in place, however, this is with the exception of the following:
+Where conflicts of interest have been identified, GA will put in place mitigations to reduce the risk of those conflicts leading to an adverse effect.
+Some major risks will be mitigated by set restrictions being put in place, as follows: